ZhouChuanyou/manifem/README.md

 You may also want to use [gmsh](http://gmsh.info/) for visualization purposes.

-This work is supported by National Funding from FCT - Fundação para a Ciência e a Tecnologia (Portugal), through Faculdade de Cências da Universidade de Lisboa and Centro de Matemática, Aplicações Fundamentais e Investigação Operacional, project UID/MAT/04561/2020.
+This work is supported by National Funding from FCT - Fundação para a Ciência e a Tecnologia (Portugal), through Faculdade de Ciências da Universidade de Lisboa and Centro de Matemática, Aplicações Fundamentais e Investigação Operacional, project UID/MAT/04561/2020.

 Copyright 2019, 2020 Cristian Barbarosie cristian.barbarosie@gmail.com